 Choosing appropriate beneficiaries for your financial accounts is a crucial part of leaving the legacy you want.
-Learn more about the basics of beneficiaries, tax implications and other considerations that can help ensure your loved ones receive your assets.

 You can select family members or also friends or business entities as your beneficiary.
 Note that the account and subsequent funds are treated differently depending on your relationship with the beneficiary.
 For example, if you choose your spouse as an IRA beneficiary, they can move the assets into their own IRA account after your death.
 Non-spouse beneficiaries do not have this option.

 Choosing a beneficiary is a simple way to indicate who should inherit the funds or assets in your accounts without going through the steps of creating a will or estate document.
 However, be aware that the beneficiary/beneficiaries you name for each of your retirement plans, annuities, life insurance policies and other assets will receive the proceeds from that account even if your will outlines different instructions.
 To help ensure everything is in order, you should regularly review all of your beneficiary designations with a financial advisor or estate planning attorney.

 If you do not designate beneficiaries, your retirement plan will go to the default beneficiary under the plan document (if there is one) or into probate court if it goes to your estate.
 This could delay distribution of your assets as you intended and result in additional expenses for your loved ones after you’re gone.

 Primary beneficiaries, secondary beneficiaries and contingent beneficiaries – what’s the difference?